pingcap/docs/tidb-cloud/tidb-cloud-billing.md

 ## Contract

-If you are in the `Organization Owner` or `Organization Billing Admin` role of your organization, you can manage your customized TiDB Cloud subscriptions in the TiDB Cloud console to meet compliance requirements.
+If you are in the `Organization Owner` or `Organization Billing Manager` role of your organization, you can manage your customized TiDB Cloud subscriptions in the TiDB Cloud console to meet compliance requirements.
 Otherwise, skip this section.

 If you have agreed with our sales on a contract and received an email to review and accept the contract online, you can do the following: